Mar. 28, 2012

 To find the external links, conduct this search in Google with the link: command.
 Go to Google www.google.com, type link: in the search box and then add the URL of the site you would like research.
 For example:

 Be sure to leave no space before or after the colon.
-Click the Find button.
+Click the Search button (magnifying glass icon).
 You will find an assortment of sites, most of which are Information Literacy sites.

 Note: If you are researching a URL and produce 0 results, try truncating the URL you are researching.
 Truncating can also help if the URL you are researching is long.
 To truncate, delete one folder at a time, moving from right to left.
 Each time delete to the previous left slash /.